LoneWanderer-GH/RaspiVWS/README.md

-# RaspiVWS
-Raspberry Pi VLC Webcam Streaming with Logitech C920
+# RaspiVWS: Raspberry Pi VLC Webcam Streaming, with Logitech C920 USB webcam

+This project aims at providing a convenient way to perform webcam streaming over HTTP using a Raspberry Pi and Logitech C920.
+It can be used as a babycam, dashcam, surveillance cam, and any other idea you might have.
+There are ideas for major future improvements, it will depend on how much time I can give to it.
+**This is tested and working in conditions indicated below.**

 ##### Table of Contents